francisco-perez-sorrosal/francisco-perez-sorrosal.github.io/_posts/2020-10-31-rust-mdbook-bib.md

 ---
 layout: post
-title:  "My first PR to Rust's mdBook Project to Support Bibliographies in Books"
+title:  "A PR to Rust's mdBook Project to Support BibTeX Bibliographies in Books"
 date:   2020-10-31 11:20:00 -0700
-categories: rust mdbook open-source
+categories: rust mdbook open-source bibtex bibliography markdown
 ---

 Some time ago I started working on a couple of books to summarize ideas about AI and QC.
 I wanted to use a simple format